APNewsBreak: Tesla in Autopilot sped up before Utah crash

-SALT LAKE CITY (AP) - A Tesla that crashed while in Autopilot mode in Utah this month accelerated in the seconds before it smashed into a stopped firetruck, according to a police report obtained by The Associated Press Thursday.
+SALT LAKE CITY (AP) - A Tesla that crashed while in Autopilot mode in Utah this month accelerated in the seconds before it smashed into a stopped firetruck, according to a police report obtained by The Associated Press.
 Two people were injured.

 Data from the Model S electric vehicle show it picked up speed for 3.5 seconds shortly before crashing into a stopped firetruck in suburban Salt Lake City, the report said.
 The driver manually hit the brakes a fraction of a second before impact.